TCO46/TheNeovim/main.md

 Here are **3 reasons** why I pick Neovim for my daily coding editor:

-1. It's insanely fast in navigation and minimalist workflow.
+1. It's workflow is smooth because of the Neovim motion.
 2. The Neovim customization is beyond your own limits (or someone else plugins/config).
 3. Neovim is light-weight which can be run in everywhere (especially server).